cardea-mcp/agentic-search/README.md

 - `QDRANT_BASE_URL`: Qdrant server URL (default: <http://127.0.0.1:6333>)
 - `EMBEDDING_SERVICE_API_KEY`: API key for embedding service (optional - only needed if service requires authentication)
 - `QDRANT_API_KEY`: Qdrant API key (optional - only needed for authenticated Qdrant instances)
+- `QDRANT_COLLECTION`: Name of the collection to search in Qdrant (required for vector search modes, overrides command line)
+- `QDRANT_PAYLOAD_FIELD`: The name of the field in the payload that contains the source of the document (required for vector search modes, overrides command line)

 **For Keyword Search (TiDB mode):**